tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 :::{card}
 [**Download the Checklist**](graphics/Checklist_v3.docx).
 :::
-If you will be filling out a formal DMP, this checklist provides a space to brainstorm and a reminder of questions helpful to ask your supervisor in advance of starting your project.
+If you will be filling out a formal DMP, this checklist provides a space to brainstorm before filling out the formal template.
+It also prompts questions helpful to ask your supervisor in advance of starting your project.
 If you do NOT have to fill out a formal DMP, this checklist will provide a guide to help you pre-plan research data management for your thesis project.
-In either case, we will cue you to jot notes in the checklist as you proceed through the mini-module.
+In either case, at the end of each section of the mini-module we will ask you to revisit this checklist to write key details.
 We strongly suggest that you bring your checklist to planning discussions with your thesis supervisor.

 ## The Research Project Cycle: Check your understanding